 Calculating our footprint provided insights into which fields make the biggest contribution to global warming and led us to define emission reduction targets across our value chain.
 We therefore determined the global targets associated with our carbon-neutral goals for the first time in 2021, setting 2027 as the target year for scope 1 and 2 emissions and 2050 for scope 3, although our priority is to redefine them and increase the ambition slightly.

-We are similarly tracking the methodology that will define the scope 4 emission methodology, i.e., covering emission reductions produced as a result of using our products but outside of their life cycle.
+We are similarly tracking the methodology that will define the scope 4 emission methodology, i.e., covering emission reductions produced as a result operations life cycle.